 Judge cuts WeChat ban

-A district court judge of issued a nationwide ruling against President Donald Trump's executive order, thereby preventing a ban on the WeChat app in the country.
+A US District Court judge issued a nationwide ruling against the president's executive order , thereby preventing the WeChat app from being banned in the country.

-The decision concerned a lawsuit filed by WeChat users alleging that the ban undermines the free expression rights of US citizens.
+The decision concerned a filed by WeChat users who argued that the ban undermines the free speech rights of US citizens.

 The presiding judge in the case, Laurel Beeler, ruled that the WeChat ban should be lifted, as plaintiffs raised serious questions about whether the ban affects the US Constitution.
 He also acknowledged that the ban would put a lot of trouble on plaintiffs as it would shut down a major media outlet for the Chinese community.

-Beeler added that it was not convinced whether the ban would address national concerns. raised by Trump, due to the fact that there is very "little evidence".
+Beeler added that she was not convinced whether the ban would address Trump's national security concerns because there was "too little evidence".

 "Certainly national security is important.
-But on this record – while the government has proven that its activities raise significant national security concerns – it has not provided evidence that banning WeChat targeting all US users is effective for these concerns,” Beeler said in decision her.
+But in this record - while the "China's activities have raised significant national security concerns. decision her.

-The ban, which would take effect on Sunday, was announced by the US Department of Commerce late last week.
+The ban, which would have come into effect on Sunday, was announced by the US Trade late last week.

-The ban sought to exclude TikTok and WeChat, as well as to them by Apple and Google.
+The ban sought to exclude TikTok and WeChat, as well as remove them from the Apple and Google Stores app.

 The ban would not prevent existing users from using the apps, as the apps were already installed before being removed from the App Stores.